SS Pewabic: Today

 Today, the wreck of the Pewabic sits in over 160 feet of water.
 The stern and the majority of the hull remain mostly intact.
 Due to salvage work in the 1860s and 1917 for her copper ingot cargo, the superstructure and the bow are broken up or missing.

 Busch and his crew recovered the Pewabic's 2345 lb bow anchor, which was presented to the Besser Museum for Northeast Michigan in December 1974.
 The Admiralty-pattern anchor was placed on public display as a memento of the lost vessel.

+A painting of the Pewabic and the Meteor by marine artist and historian Robert McGreevy is at the Thunder Bay National Marine Sanctuary.